 It’s not that my friends in Mexico aren't frequently smarter, more beautiful or more talented than me.
 But comparing myself to my Mexican friends would be like a swimmer comparing himself to a more accomplished track star.
-You can’t really compare yourself to someone raised in a completely different culture.
+You can’t really compare your success to that of someone raised in a completely different culture.

 You don't confuse consumerism with self-love

 We confuse self-love in America with buying ourselves something.
 If we are denied the means to do that, our gain goal is thwarted, frustrated.
 As a skier, every winter I dwell on the pair of new ski boots I can’t afford.
 I may be immune to cars and electronics but walk me into a REI and I leave feeling pretty bad about myself.

 When I’m in Mexico, I don’t associate loving myself with treating myself to a purchase, an expensive haircut or a $180 pair of jeans.
 In fact, shopping and buying seems more of like a chore.
 My environment doesn't reinforce the idea of purchase equal self-love in Mexico.

 Formerly extroverted expats widely report becoming more introverted and willing to take in other people's feelings.
 They don't say the first thing that comes to mind.